Electric bikes (e-bikes) are arguably more popular now than ever before.

 E-bike battery charging can be dangerous if not carried out properly.
 Although rare, batteries can ‘fail’, which can then lead to explosions and subsequent fires.

-To preserve your e-bike battery’s shelf-life and ensure a problem-free charging process, you should always use a manufacturer-approved charger.
+Always use a manufacturer-approved charger as part of your e-bike battery maintenance to preserve its shelf life and ensure a problem-free charging process.
 Don’t be tempted by non-branded, often cheaper, alternatives online, as using these could be disastrous for you and your e-bike.

 If you spot any signs of damage on your existing charger, make sure you buy an official replacement from a reputable, manufacturer-approved outlet.